Bombay Stock Exchange (BSE): Meaning, Benefits and Its Functions

 What is the difference in NSE and BSE?

-Key differences include their primary indices (Sensex for BSE, Nifty for NSE), trading volumes, and establishment years.
+Key differences include their primary indices (BSE Sensex for BSE, Nifty50 for NSE), trading volumes, and establishment years.

 Which body regulates the BSE?

-The Securities and Exchange Board of India (SEBI) regulates the Bombay Stock Exchange, ensuring compliance with financial laws and practices.
+The Securities and Exchange Board of India (SEBI) regulates BSE, ensuring compliance with securities laws, financial laws, practices etc.

 Mutual Fund Investments are subject to market risks, read all scheme related documents carefully.